LinkedIn Ads are expensive. Bad targeting makes them ruinous.

 "Retargeting audiences on LinkedIn convert at 3 to 5x the rate of cold audiences, at roughly half the cost per lead."
 (Metadata.io, Paid Social Benchmark Report 2025)

-Where this nets out.
+Where this lands.

 Book a discovery call